XogZ3/fidget-description/README.md

 ## The Opportunity

-> Mobile games generate $90+ billion in revenue, half of which comes from casual games!
+> Mobile games generate $90+ billion in yearly revenue, half of which comes from casual games!
 >
 > The UAE contributes $163 million, and ~2 million people play mobile games, and this number is expected to grow to 2.33 million in the next five years.